 What is a buy-to-let mortgage?

+Buy-to-let mortgages involve higher interest rates and larger fees because they’re a greater risk for the lender.
 Landlords with a buy-to-let mortgage usually expect their monthly mortgage payments to be covered by the rent they receive.
 But some months there may be problems with rent collection, and other months there might not be any tenants living in the house and paying rent.

-The average purchase price for a buy-to-let property from 2016 – 2018 was £183,278, compared to £272,425.00 for a residential purchase property.
+The average purchase price for a buy-to-let property in 2019 was £122,786, compared with an average of £226,709 for a residential property.

 The type of property they’re looking to buy might also be cheaper if they’re looking for more flexible accommodation that’s attractive to people looking to rent.

-The interest rate you pay on your buy-to-let mortgage will depend on the total amount you borrow, your general financial situation, how much rental income you’re expecting to get and the type of mortgage you choose to take out.
+The interest rate you pay on your buy-to-let mortgage will depend on the total amount you borrow, your general financial situation, how much rental income you’re expecting to get, and the type of mortgage you choose to take out.

 There are various types of buy-to-let mortgage on offer: